Knox College (Illinois): Athletics

 The term Old Siwash was popularized by George Helgesen Fitch (Knox Class of 1897) in his Saturday Evening Post articles and a book At Good Old Siwash.
 The term was widely used to denote small midwestern liberal arts colleges because of the popularity of Fitch's writings.

 The Prairie Fire refers to the annual spring burning of the prairie lands at Green Oaks.
 First conducted in the 1950s by Knox professor Paul Shepard, the burn protects prairie grasses from intrusions of woodland scrub and competition with other species.

 Knox is a member of the Midwest Conference of the NCAA at the Division III level.
 The school offers 21 men's and women's varsity sports, as well as 11 club sports, including water polo, fencing, and ultimate frisbee.

-The Bronze Turkey trophy, awarded annually to the victor of their game, was created in 1928 and is the brainchild of Knox football alumnus Bill Collins.
+The Bronze Turkey trophy, awarded annually to the victor of their rivalry game with Monmouth College, was created in 1928 and is the brainchild of Knox football alumnus Bill Collins.
 ESPN named the Bronze Turkey the fifth "most bizarre college football rivalry trophy".
 Monmouth has dominated the rivalry in recent years, with Knox last winning the game in 1998.